 All staff have a responsibility to promote and maintain positive behaviour in school.
 Guidance is provided for staff on strategies they can employ to promote positive behaviour and respond to misbehaviour.
-At times, staff may feel that they cannot cope with a particular problem, ie - on-going student behaviour issues linked to be eavement or trauma experienced as a result of Covid-19 disruption.
+At times, staff may feel that they cannot cope with a particular problem, ie - on-going student behaviour issues linked to bereavement or trauma.
 At these times they will receive support, additional advice and supervision, as required.

-Staff may seek support and advice from a variety of sources within the school, e.g. from a trusted friend or colleague.
+Staff may seek support and advice from a variety of sources within the school, e.g., from a trusted friend or colleague.
 This 'low level' support is encouraged actively, because sharing a problem is a sign of confidence, not an admission of failure.
 Support will also be available from Learning Managers or College Leaders depending on the nature of the difficulty.